Zydak/Vulkan-Path-Tracer/README.md

 # In Depth Project Overview

-In this section I'll be going over the entire project in depth.
+**Disclaimer**: This section describes my specific implementation choices and approach to path tracing.
+I'll be going over the entire project in depth.
 Starting from file structure and gradually explaining each feature.

-**Note**: This section describes my specific implementation choices and approach.
-Path tracing can be implemented in many different ways - this represents one possible solution.
+The mathematical formulations and techniques described here represent my interpretation and implementation of various published papers and methods.
+But for authoritative and complete information, please refer to the original papers cited throughout this readme.

 ## Code Structure
 This path tracer is built on [VulkanHelper](https://github.com/Zydak/VulkanHelper), my vulkan abstraction to get rid of the explicitness but keep the performance and features of vulkan.
-I use it for all my project to minimize the boilerplate code.
+I use it for all my projects to minimize the boilerplate code.

 The project is split into 5 main components:
 - Application